Launching with Link Whisper 2.0 is the ability to create autolinks in bulk!

 Once you’ve imported the inputted data, you’ll be given a chance to look over the possible autolinks and make any adjustments needed before Link Whisper inserts them into posts.
 You’ll also be able to adjust the settings for the proposed autolinks.

-The first step is in going to the Auto-Linking page and clicking the “Bulk Create Autolink Rules” button.
+The first step is in going to the Auto-Linking page, choosing “Bulk Create Autolink Rules” from the “Bulk Action” dropdown & then clicking on “Do Bulk Action”.
 This will open the interface for importing and creating the autolinking rules.

 Once open, you’ll be given your choice of import method.
 If you want to close the interface at any time, click on the blue “X” button or click outside the interface.
 Closing the interface will clear any data entered in it.